Ne0n09/cloudflared-remotefalcon/docs/architecture/files.md

     :   This is used for OpenTelemry.

+    `SWAP_CP`

+    :   Set to true or false.
+When true, it allows for swapping the Viewer Page Subdomain that is set with VIEWER_PAGE_SUBDOMAIN with the Control Panel so that the Viewer Page is accessible at `https://your_domain.com` and the Control Panel is accessible at `https:\\controlpanel.your_domain.com`.

+    `VIEWER_PAGE_SUBDOMAIN`

+    :   Set to a valid show name.
+Must be all lower case with no spaces.

 ## default.conf

 The [default.conf](https://github.com/Ne0n09/cloudflared-remotefalcon/blob/main/remotefalcon/default.conf) is used for [NGINX](containers.md#nginx){ data-preview } and defines its configuration.